achonn/Threddit/README.md

 ## Technologies Used

 This project is a chat application built with React with TypeScript for the frontend, MongoDB (Mongoose for schema management) and Express.js for the backend.
 It utilizes Modular CSS for styling.
-Authentication is built with JWT (JSON Web Token) and cookies for secure authentication.
+Authentication is built with JWT (JSON Web Token) and cookies for secure authentication and Figma for UI/UX.

 - ![React](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)
 - ![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)